quic/aimet/Docs/user_guide/quantization_configuration.rst

        :start-after: # supergroups start
        :end-before:  # supergroups end

-    Supergroups are a sequence of operations which are fused during quantization, meaning no quantization noise is introduced between members of the supergroup.
+    Supergroups are a sequence of operations that are fused during quantization, meaning no quantization noise is introduced between members of the supergroup.
     For example, specifying ["Conv, "Relu"] as a supergroup disables quantization between any adjacent Conv and Relu ops in the model.

-    When searching for supergroups in the model, only sequential groups of ops with no branches in between will be matched with supergroups defined in the list.
+    When searching for supergroups in the model, only sequential groups of ops with no branches in between are matched with supergroups defined in the list.
-    Using ["Conv", "Relu"] as an example, if there was a Conv op in the model whose output is used by both a Relu op and a second op, the supergroup would not take effect for these Conv and Relu ops.
+    Using ["Conv", "Relu"] as an example, if there were a Conv op in the model whose output is used by both a Relu op and a second op, the supergroup would not include those Conv and Relu ops.

     To specify supergroups in the config file, add each entry as a list of op type strings.
-    The configuration file recognizes ONNX op types, and will internally map the types to PyTorch or TensorFlow op types depending on which framework is used.
+    The configuration file supports ONNX op types, and internally maps the type to a PyTorch or TensorFlow op type depending on which framework is used.

 5. **model_input**: